 After years of top-down reforms to fix poor coordination that once reduced Airbus to disarray, Bregier has ushered in decentralization since becoming chief executive in June.

-The industrial engineer has already played a leading role in turning around Airbus, the global rival to U.S. Boeing (BA.N), since joining six years ago as number two at the subsidiary of the European aerospace group EADS (EAD.PA: Quote).
+The industrial engineer has already played a leading role in turning around Airbus, the global rival to U.S. Boeing (BA.N), since joining six years ago as number two at the subsidiary of the European aerospace group EADS EAD.PA.

 Now he believes that keyhole surgery will help to multiply Airbus profit margins five-fold and keep up with strong demand for its airliners from Asia.

 “We have extra potential if we behave again as a small business unit.
 That is what we need to target,” the recently promoted chief executive told Reuters in an interview.

 Such change is risky in an industry where tiny errors can cost billions, as investors and airlines learned to their cost when coordination broke down on the A380 superjumbo or Boeing lost control of the supply chain for its 787 Dreamliner.